 Measuring in Light-Years: A light-year is the distance that light travels in one year, approximately 9.461 × 10^12 kilometers (5.879 × 10^12 miles).
 It's a convenient unit for measuring the vast distances between stars and galaxies.
 Converting the distances of the heliosphere and the Oort cloud into light-years gives us a better understanding of the solar system's size.
 The heliopause, at roughly 120 AU, is about 0.0019 light-years away.
 The Oort cloud, extending to perhaps 100,000 AU, would be about 1.58 light-years in radius.

-Therefore, considering these factors, a reasonable estimate for the size of our solar system, extending to the outer reaches of the Oort cloud, is about 3 light-years in diameter.
-This means that it would take light about 3 years to travel from one edge of the solar system to the other.
+That's why, considering these factors, a reasonable estimate for the size of our solar system, extending to the outer reaches of the Oort cloud, is about 3 light-years in diameter.
+What this tells us is it would take light about 3 years to travel from one edge of the solar system to the other.

 Trends and Latest Developments